Applications across Foundry emit logs that provide visibility into their operation, including transform runs, build failures, and other system events.

 These logs can be exported to a Foundry streaming dataset for real-time monitoring and analysis.
 This feature is only available to Organization Administrators, who can configure a destination where logs from Foundry applications will flow into a Foundry streaming dataset.

-Once log data is flowing into the streaming dataset, you can process and analyze the data in real-time using Foundry's extensive suite of data transformation and visualization tools or export the logs to external monitoring systems.
+After defining an export configuration, log entries will be continuously written to the streaming dataset from the time the configuration is created.
+You can process and analyze the data in real-time using Foundry's extensive suite of data transformation and visualization tools or export the logs to external monitoring systems.

 Additionally, sensitive details in logs are obfuscated and/or removed to protect user privacy and security.